MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/server-side-log-collection/index.md

 weight: 7
 ---
 ## Overview
 Logging is the instrumentation of source code that uses API calls to record messages in order to facilitate diagnostics and debugging.
-The MobileFirst Platform Foundation Operations Server gives you the ability to contorl which logs should be collected remotley.
+The MobileFirst Foundation Operations Server gives you the ability to contorl which logs should be collected remotley.
 This gives the server administrator more fine tuned control over the server resources.

 ## Logging levels
 Logging libraries typically have verbosity controls that are frequently called **levels**.
 From least to most verbose: ERROR, WARN, INFO, LOG and DEBUG.